-As of June 30, 2022, the Company had a working capital deficiency of \$1,941,471 (December 31, 2021: deficiency of \$885,514).
-Although the Company has a negative working capital position, the Company believes it can satisfy short-term obligations as they come due by generating cash from operations and the investment portfolio.
+As of September 30, 2022, the Company had a working capital surplus of \$1,660,484 (December 31, 2021: deficiency of \$885,514).

-Should unexpected financial circumstances arise, the Company may choose to raise additional capital by issuing new equity, obtaining working capital loans, or construction financing.
+The Company may choose to raise additional capital by issuing new equity, obtaining working capital loans, or construction financing.
 While the Company has been successful in obtaining funding in the past, there is no assurance that future financings will be available on terms acceptable to the Company.
 Based on management's assessment of its past ability to obtain required funding, the Company believes it will be able to satisfy its current and long-term obligations as they come due.